Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 If you’re wondering, you won’t see people making the chocolate, which is what we were hoping for.
 The shiny machines at work are fascinating, though, and it smells as good as you’d expect.

-However, visitors leave the section somewhat fast to go on to the next area.
+But visitors leave the section somewhat fast to go on to the next area.

 4. Unlimited Tasting

 Yes, you read that right.
 No limit.
-Chocolate. sampling.
+Chocolate sampling.
 There are bowls of Lindt truffles in every possible flavour.

-Additionally, you have the opportunity to make your own chocolate and sample chocolate varieties that are likely unavailable in regular stores, including those outside of Switzerland.
+Also, you have the opportunity to make your own chocolate and sample chocolate varieties that are likely unavailable in regular stores, including those outside of Switzerland.

 Also Read: How to visit Stoos Ski Resort if you don’t ski?
 A Cheap Way to Enjoy Switzerland in Winter

-Visitor Tips for the Best Experience at Lindt Chocolate Museum
+Tips for the Best Experience at Lindt Chocolate Museum

-- Timing is Everything: Mornings tend to be quieter, giving you more time to linger at the exhibits and sampling stations.
+- Timing is Everything: Mornings tend to be quieter, giving you more time to linger at the exhibits and sampling stations

 - Stay Hydrated: You’ll be consuming a lot of chocolate.
-Carry water to balance things out (or at least pretend you’re being healthy).
+Carry water to balance things out (or at least pretend you’re being healthy)

 If you happen to have a big bag, you shouldn’t worry; they’ve got lockers on the premises.

-It may be intimidating to see the staff standing next to the bowls of Lindor truffles at the end of the tour.
-But don’t be shy; eat and take anyway!
+So, it may be intimidating to see the staff standing next to the bowls of Lindor truffles at the end of the tour.

+But don’t be shy; feel free to enjoy the samples!
 Remember, you’ve paid for your chocolate tour, and as long as you’re still within the tour premises, you still have unlimited sampling.

-Frequently Asked Questions about Zurich Lindt Chocolate Museum
+FAQs about the Zurich Lindt Chocolate Museum

 Although I haven’t been to many chocolate factories in Switzerland, I believe the Lindt Home of Chocolate Museum in Zurich is one of them.
 So visiting here makes it a little special.